 Umbrella Inc. provides comprehensive training, pays for police checks, reimburses all travelling costs and can provide a working reference.
 If you can help, please contact the CVS Coordinator on 9275 4411 or e-mail firstname.lastname@example.org

 STORIES FROM OUR VOLUNTEERS

 The Power of Music

-That was 2,5 months ago.
-Last month, I visited the couple again with Peter.
-Mr Smith was singing to me in his own language and was able to engage in simple English conversation.
-This is all thanks to Peter’s tireless efforts and his willingness to never give up on people.
+Mr Smith was singing to me in Croatian and was able to engage in simple English conversation.
+Thanks to Peter’s tireless efforts and his willingness to never give up on people.

 Remember the laughter

-“[Clients name] is an old funny man with an Italian background.
+“Jimmy is a funny old man with an Italian background.
 He has a bit of dementia so his English is getting worst and that’s where I can help because I am Italian too.
-The only little problem is that he speaks a dialect from the south and I come from the north.
-But it is ok because, as everybody knows, Italians speak with their “hands”.

 The only problem is he speaks a dialect from the south, and I come from the north.
 But that’s ok because, as everybody knows, Italians speak with their ‘hands’.

 He is a funny guy; sometimes he also makes fun of the other people saying that they are old and they don’t know what they are doing.
 He also makes fun of himself: he doesn’t remember my name, but I ask him every time.
 One day he told me not to waste my time because he was going to forget after I’d have left the room.